Intern Application

 I hope you like reggae, because music is everywhere and it is loud.

-One of our interns, who was very frugal, came with $200 for 6 months, and I think she left our yard with that nearly intact.
+One of our interns, who was very frugal, came with $200 spending money for 6 months, and I think she left with that nearly intact.
 We will take you on hikes and introduce you to other good beaches.
 You are welcome to go with us to the market, go fruit hunting with us on our farms, catch wild bee hives, and play with the local kids – all free activities that give you a nice glimpse of the culture and the island.

-As soon as you arrive, after you see the place and settle in, we will sit in the kitchen and talk about your project.
+As soon as you arrive, after you see the place and settle into your cabin, we will sit in the distillery and talk about your project.
 The scope of your project will depend on the length of your stay.
 We will set goals for the project, and be clear about exactly what you need to get out of your internship, and from us.
 And then we will start to plan.
 Our work week is 40 hours total, so there is plenty of free time.
 We do ask that all interns write some blog entries per week.
 This will be helpful to you as you move on, as a record of what you’ve done with us, and will be interesting to future potential interns, as they consider whether this opportunity is right for them.

 Please answer the following questions on a new document.
 If there is anything else you would like us to know about you, please include that.
 Please email the application to Agape Adams at yerbabuenaja@aol.com.
 If you have any questions, please do not hesitate to call or WhatsApp us at 1 (876) 343-1121.